zabkosta/neo4j-php-ogm/docs/2_getting_started/1_tutorial.md

 Person not found
 ```

+I have chosen to create a new person first delibaretely.
+As you might have noticed this person is new and don't have any
+relationships.
+If you would try to do this with Tom Hanks for example the database would abort the transaction because nodes
+with

 ### Removing relationships

 Removing relationship references is done by removing the object reference on both entities.
 Keeping a consistent object graph play a